Children’s Ministry Resources

 Christians of many different denominations use Godly Play and probably do it differently, even within the same denomination.
 In this blog, I describe Godly Play by sharing the way our church does it.
 That doesn’t mean that it’s the best way or the prescribed way, or the only way, of course, but it’s the way that suits us best.

-For more art response ideas, see my Pinterest page here.
+For more art ideas, check out my Pinterest page, here.